replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

 1. Use the kots CLI to list backups and create restores.
 See [kots backup ls](https://kots.io/kots-cli/backup/ls/) and [kots restore](https://kots.io/kots-cli/restore/) in the kots CLI documentation.

-## Restore on online Kuberentes installer-created clusters
+## Restore on online Kubernetes installer-created clusters

 1. Set up the embedded cluster.
 See [Installing on an embedded cluster](installing-embedded-cluster).
 1. Use the kots CLI to configure the pre-installed Velero setup to point at the snapshot storage destination.